Back on the Range

 This history kept us tuned in on the long road trip home as we listened to it as an audio, which was narrated by its British author.
 The book highlights the relations among the Big Three: Churchill, Stalin, and Roosevelt, which played out like a roller coaster of ups and downs and decided the world’s fate during WWII.
 Early in the war, Stalin was aligned with Hitler (as Germany and Russia invaded Poland) and probably would’ve remained so, except the Fuhrer decided to betray their alliance and invade the Soviet Union in June 1941.
 This upended things and soon Britain and the U.S. were supporting Russia with aid and supplies to wage war against the Nazis.

-Churchill first met with Stalin in Aug.
-1942 but told him there’d be no allied invasion of Europe that year much to Stalin’s disapproval.
+Churchill first met with Stalin in August 1942 but told him there’d be no allied invasion of Europe that year much to Stalin’s disapproval.
 Churchill and Stalin had very chilly relations at first, which later thawed and warmed but also at times seemed to hang precariously in the balance.
 Then Roosevelt met together with them at the Tehran Conference in Nov.
 1943, where both Roosevelt and Churchill seemed to vie for Stalin’s favor, especially as Russia was turning the tide against Germany on the Eastern front.
 So much depended on the Big Three’s uneasy alliance to defeat Nazi Germany and their interpersonal relations seemed to play a large part of this, but unfortunately it didn’t last once the peace was signed in 1945 … as broken promises, hidden motives, and suspicions broke them apart.

 Much of the book focuses on the various leaders’ meetings and conferences with the British Ambassador Archie Clark Kerr and American Ambassador Averell Harriman playing a large role in keeping the leaders and alliance on track time and again.
 Harriman, Roosevelt’s man in Moscow, thought Stalin was inscrutable and contradictory, but in some ways the most effective of the war leaders, while at the same time he was a murderous tyrant.
 And during the early part of the war when Harriman was in London, the book details Harriman’s secret affair with Churchill’s daughter-in-law Pamela, who was 28 years his junior and good friends with his own daughter Kathleen!
 (Neither Churchill or Kathleen led on whether they knew of this.)

-Kathleen Harriman plays a pretty big part in the book as she accompanied her father to London during the Blitz and to various meetings and conferences he had with Churchill and Stalin.
+Kathleen Harriman plays a pretty big part in the book as she accompanied her father to London during the Blitz and to living in Moscow and various meetings and conferences he had with Churchill and Stalin.
 Apparently it makes use of new papers and letters of Kathleen’s, which were given to the Library of Congress in 2022 and 2024 by her son.
 So with these additional documents and insights, fans of Erik Larson’s The Splendid and the Vile, might want to check it out.

 In various ways, the book is a bit of a juicy tale full of intrigue, war, booze, affairs, and big personalities that held things together when the world’s fate hung in the balance.
 Along with such great reads as The Daughters of Yalta by Catherine Grace Katz, which I reviewed in 2022, and The Churchill Sisters by Rachel Trethewey, which I read in 2023, it provided a glimpse into the dangerous days during WWII and the interpersonal relations among various key players.